BashayerAL/Data_Analytics/README.md

 # The files in the repository with a small description of each
 - README.md:
 Short Brief about the project goal, used libraries and the results.
--diabetes -Project 1.ipynb
+- Diabetes -Project 1.ipynb
-the code waswrittin by pythin 3 using jypter notbook -diabetes.csv the file contains the dataset from Kaggle.
+the code waswrittin by pythin 3 using jypter notbook
+- Diabetes.csv
+the file contains the dataset from Kaggle.
 # A summary of the results of the analysis
-fter answering three questions we can said , the people who are affected by diabetes is less than who are not.
+After answering three questions we can said , the people who are affected by diabetes is less than who are not.
 The percentage for the women who are affected by diabetes during pregnancy which is (44.2%).In addition the average of Glucose for the people who are affected by diabetes is 141.26 which is greater than the people who are not affected by diabetes.

 # Necessary acknowledgments
  ## The link of the article for non-techincal in Medium: